nav-8288/NSF-Blockchain-Project/STATUS_UPDATES.md

 * Right now, I am not calling anything suspicious yet.
 I am mainly looking for repeated address patterns and checking whether those addresses are known wallets on Etherscan.
 * The biggest pattern so far is that many of the top monthly ETH transfers seem to involve major exchange or custody wallets.
 * This gives me a starting point for classifying the biggest ETH movements instead of only listing the transactions by value.
+* A large part of this week was spent understanding how to move from address-based Etherscan data collection to broader mainnet-level analysis using BigQuery.
+The work this week was mostly exploratory, so the focus was on learning the dataset, checking whether the query results made sense, and starting to identify repeated wallet patterns.

 ### Next Steps